thelectronicnub/thelectronicnub.github.io/index.md

 I am currently a part of two projects, one led by a team of undergraduate students, and another led by a postdoc doing research.

 ### SARU
-[SARU](https://www.linkedin.com/company/saru-recycling/about/) is a student-led initiative to incentivize recycling.
+[SARU](https://sarurecycling.com/) is a student-led initiative to incentivize recycling.
 We aim to design a machine that automatically identifies, sorts, and incentivizes the user to recycle more.
 We do this by immediately providing a cash refund to the user when they recycle.

 I'm currently leading the electrical and software development for this project.
-We are currently building a prototype, with testing scheduled to begin on UCR's campus sometime this summer.
+We are currently building a prototype, with testing scheduled to begin on UCR's campus sometime during Fall 2020.

+SARU was recently awarded 2nd place at IEEE's SusTech Student Poster Conference.
+You can take a look at our poster [here](https://site.ieee.org/sustech/2020/sustech-2020-poster-contest-winners/).
+You can also [connect with us on LinkedIn](https://www.linkedin.com/company/saru-recycling/about/).

 We hope to provide a quick, easy to use recycling machine that pushes and motivates people to recycle.